Your guide to duck shooting season in the UK

 Wigeon

-Both male and female Wigeons are mostly grey and brown in colour; a brown head can help identify males with a yellow stripe down the centre and a white belly.
+Both male and female Wigeons are predominantly grey and brown in colour; a brown head can help identify males, which feature a yellow stripe down the centre and a white belly.
 In winter, Wigeons can be found across various areas of the UK, particularly on the coast.

 Where can I shoot ducks in the UK?